Border–Gavaskar Trophy: 2007–08 series

-Controversy

 2008–09 series

 The first Test of the 2008–09 season was played at M. Chinnaswamy Stadium, Bangalore.
 This match ended in a draw.

 The second Test match was played at the PCA Stadium in Mohali, Punjab.
 The Indians dished out a clinical all-round performance to outclass Australia by a record 320 runs on Day 5 to lead the 4-Test series 1–0.
 This was the biggest win for India in Test match cricket excluding an innings victory.
 It was a historical match for India with Sachin Tendulkar who became the highest run scorer in Test match history surpassing record of 11,957 runs marks and on the way becoming the first man to score 12000 runs in Test cricket history.
 It was a historic outing for Sourav Ganguly too, as he passed 7000 runs in Test cricket and scored a century in the process.

 The Third Test match was played at the Feroz Shah Kotla in Delhi.
 Anil Kumble declared his retirement from Test matches after suffering from torn fingers.
 He was the captain of the Indian side in this game.
 The match ended in a draw and VVS Laxman was declared the Man of the Match.
 Gautam Gambhir and Laxman scored double hundreds in India's First Innings.

 The Fourth Test was played at the Vidarbha Cricket Association Stadium in Nagpur.
-India won by 172 runs to regain the coveted Border-Gavaskar trophy after a gap of four years.
+India won by 172 runs to regain the coveted Border–Gavaskar trophy after a gap of four years.

 After setting the visitors a daunting target of 382 for victory in a turning fifth day track, India went on to dismiss the Aussies for 209 at just before the tea to wrap up the four-match series with a 2–0 margin.
 It turned out to be a perfect gift for Sourav Ganguly by his teammates in his farewell Test as they bowled out the Aussies in just about two sessions of play on the last day.

 Indian fast bowler Ishant Sharma was declared the man of the series.